Newspapers, magazines, novels, hone the ability to comprehend written texts in Chinese

 From “artificial” Chinese texts to “authentic” Chinese texts

-From Mandarin Express Pre-Intermediate Level A to Intermediate Level B, students move from reading and studying “artificial” Chinese texts to “authentic” Chinese texts.
+From lower levels to higher levels of Mandarin Express series, students gradually move from reading “artificial” Chinese texts to “authentic” Chinese texts.

-For lower level students, most “authentic” Chinese texts are too difficult.
-There are too many new characters and words, and the writing style might be unfamiliar to students.
-But for higher level students, “authentic” Chinese texts are such a rich reservoir, full of exciting ideas!
+For lower level students, “authentic” Chinese texts are usually too difficult.
+But for higher level students, “authentic” Chinese texts are such a rich reservoir full of exciting ideas.

-To be able to read the whole text through, from the first word to the last, for detailed comprehension is an important skill.
-In addition, students also need to be able to skim a text for a general idea, or to scan the text for any particular information.
+As the Chinese texts gradually become longer or denser, it is important for students to be able to read everything through and gain detailed information.
+Also, students need to be able to skim a text for a general idea.
+And students need to be able to scan the text for any particular information.
 All these skills need to be developed and practiced.

-Therefore, for the purpose of practicing different Chinese reading skills, appropriate reading tasks must be in place in order to fully utilise interesting reading texts.
-And the reading tasks are not only placed after the reading finishes, but also before the reading begins.
+Therefore, for the purpose of practicing different Chinese reading skills, appropriate reading tasks must be in place.
+The reading tasks are not only placed after the reading finishes, but also before the reading begins.

 With sufficient practice, students will be able to hone their Chinese reading abilities and enjoy reading great works written in Chinese.